 There are different types of inheritance viz., Single inheritance, Multiple inheritance, Multilevel inheritance, hybrid inheritance, and hierarchical inheritance .
 Single Inheritance: When a derived class inherits only from one base class, it is known as single inheritance.

-Read moreWhich inheritance is not supported in Java and why?
+Read moreWhich inheritance is used in Java?

 Read more